Unleash/proxy-client-react/README.md

 ## Listening to events

-The core Javascript client emits different types of events based on its the internals.
-You can listen on these events by leveraging the hook to return the client and listen directly to these events.
+The core Javascript client emits different types of events based on its internal activity.
+You can listen to these events by using the hook to return the client and listen directly to these events.
 Alternatively, if you are instantiating the FlagProvider with a client, use the client directly to listen to events.
 [See the full list of events here.](https://github.com/Unleash/unleash-proxy-client-js?tab=readme-ov-file#available-events)